-In support of positive student conduct and behaviour at Soraya Hafez School:
+In support of positive student conduct and behaviour at Meadowlark School:

-- Consequences are clearly communicated placing ownership for appropriate behaviour on the student. - Appropriate behaviour is modeled and taught as needed.

-• Appropriate behaviour is recognized and reinforced through such things as individual verbal comments, positive referrals, notes and phone calls home.

-• Students are involved in decision-making and goal setting.

-• Consequences for misbehaviour reflect the age and our knowledge of the individual student.
-The student's dignity is always left intact.

-• Students, all staff and parents, work as a team and share responsibility for student discipline.
+- Consequences are clearly communicated placing ownership for appropriate behaviour on the student. - Appropriate behaviour is modeled and taught as needed. - Appropriate behaviour is recognized and reinforced through such things as individual verbal comments, positive referrals, notes and phone calls home. - Students are involved in decision-making and goal setting. - Consequences for misbehaviour reflect the age and our knowledge of the individual student.
+The student's dignity is always left intact. - Students, all staff and parents, work as a team and share responsibility for student discipline. - Preventative and proactive measures are promoted by

-- Preventative and proactive measures are promoted by: - o providing a strong academic program with an emphasis on student achievement and success o ensuring a positive feeling tone in classrooms, around the school and on the playground by treating everyone with dignity and respect o providing opportunities for school activities such as choir, clubs, safety patrols, theme days, student leadership, video announcements, display of student work, and other leadership opportunities.
+- providing a strong academic program with an emphasis on student achievement and success - ensuring a positive feeling tone in classrooms, around the school and on the playground by treating everyone with dignity and respect - providing opportunities for school activities such as choir, clubs, safety patrols, theme days, student leadership, video announcements, display of student work, and other leadership opportunities once restrictions are lifted.